Environmental Risk Management

 1. Disclose the metrics used by the organisation to assess climate-related risks and opportunities in line with its strategy and risk management process.

-2. Disclose Scope 1, Scope 2, and, if appropriate, Scope 3 greenhouse gas (“GHG”) emissions, and the related risks.
+2. Disclose Scope 1, Scope 2, and, if appropriate, Scope 3 greenhouse gas (GHG) emissions and the related risks.

-3. Describe the targets used by the organisation to manage climate related risks and opportunities and performance against targets.
+3. Describe the targets used by the organisation to manage climate-related risks and opportunities and performance against targets.

 • AA REIT currently has long-term emissions reduction goals and is exploring additional metrics and targets to measure relevant environmental risks and opportunities.
+Please refer to page 104 for more information on AA REIT’s long-term targets.

-• Physical risks4 , under the Network for Greening the Financial System (“NGFS”) Net Zero 2050 Scenario and a business-as-usual (“BAU”) scenario with “Hot House World” scenario
+• Physical risks, under the NGFS Net Zero 2050 Scenario and a BAU scenario with “Hot House World” scenario

-• Short-term: Within the next 1 to 2 years (by 2025)
+• Short-term: Within the next 1 to 2 years (by 2027)

-• Medium-term: Within the next 2 to 6 years (by 2030)
+• Medium-term: Within the next 2 to 5 years (by 2030)

-• Long-term: Within the next 6 to 26 years (by 2050)
+• Long-term: Within the next 5 to 25 years (by 2050)

 These are the specific physical and transition risk exposures for AA REIT’s portfolio: